- Watch Straps

 The 18mm Crazy Horse was worn on two borrowed 1960s watches.
 A beautiful gold Trebex Non-Magnetic and an early tool watch in the form of a Seiko Seahorse ref.
 66-8980.

 Trebex was a relatively small London brand, a subsidiary of Milex, who first began making watches in the early 1900s.
-The test watch was fitted with a standard 2-piece leather strap prior to the NATO and, no surprises, the new Crazy Horse strap fundamentally changed the appearance of the watch.
+The test watch was fitted with a standard 2-piece leather strap and, no surprises, the new Crazy Horse strap fundamentally changed the appearance of the watch.
 It was now presented as a more purposeful package pushing away from the label of dress watch.
 Although the technical characteristics of the watch had not changed, the feel had been transformed and the Trebex now took on a more adventurous air, harking back to eras and places where perhaps the non-magnetic properties may have been useful.

 Seiko needs no introduction although the Seahorse is relatively uncommon.
 It was one of Seiko’s early genuinely water-resistant models and was aimed firmly at the recreational snorkelling and skin-diving community of the early 60s.
 On this model the Crazy Horse again worked its magic by changing the look and feel of the watch.
-The Seahorse had been on a high-quality blue leather strap, which worked well, but the NATO generated a more robust look without being overly militaristic.
+The Seahorse had been on a high-quality blue leather strap, which worked well, but the new strap generated a more robust look without being overly militaristic.

 The Crazy Horse was (as expected) ideally suited to this style of Field Watch and thoroughly enhanced the vintage look.
 On several occasions the strap was exposed to rain, yet the leather seemed unaffected thanks to the special treatment of the pull-up material.
 The watch was taken on and off and the leather quickly became soft and comfortable to wear.
 Blemishes, scuffs, and marks where the strap folded and fastened soon became part of the charm of the Crazy Horse material and the character of the watch.
 I can say with some certainty that this is the best strap I have had my A-11 on.
 It creates an image I like and suits the watch, and I can think of no better strap for this style of original or homage timepiece.